 There followed a history of leases on Alverbank which included spells as a guesthouse and small restaurant.
 In the late 20th century the house became Alverbank Hotel.

 Alverbank house is Gr II listed.
 Hampshire County Council’s historic buildings record notes that there are remnants of 18th and 19th century military defences in the grounds.
 The land falls away towards Stokes Bay and the original terrace wall which overlooks a moat with corner abutments can apparently still be seen.
 Having lost the walled garden and 7 ½ acres of its land in 1947, the gardens are no longer extensive.

-The Summer residence of John Croker, built around 1840 overlooking Stokes Bay with gardens bounded by trees and a walled garden.
+Alver House was the Summer residence of John Croker, built around 1840 overlooking Stokes Bay with gardens bounded by trees and a walled garden.
 Land and the walled garden became part of Stanley Park in the 1940s.
-The remaining grounds and Gr II listed house, are now a hotel.
+The remaining grounds provide a setting for the Gr II listed house, that is now a hotel.

 HGT Research update: December 2013